gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 # Wireless Operation

-This guide will cover the web interface available via the Attenuator or Wireless Adapter devices to control your Proton Pack and Neutrona Wand.
-At present the same software will be utilized for both solution.
+This guide will cover the web interface available via an ESP32 chip used as either the **Attenuator** or **Wireless Adapter** devices, and is capable of controlling some operations of your Proton Pack and Neutrona Wand.

 ## Firmware Flashing